Let states collect their own mineral revenue payments

 Senators Enzi and Barrasso joined a group of 30 senators urging the Environmental Protection Administration to withdraw draft guidance to define “waters of the United States” under the Clean Water Act, and redirect the agency’s resources.

-In a letter, the senators expressed concerns that if not withdrawn, the new guidance could expand the scope of the waters to be regulated beyond that intended by congress, and interfere with western state water laws.
+In a letter, the Senators expressed concerns that if not withdrawn, the new guidance could expand the scope of the waters to be regulated beyond that intended by congress.

 Sheridan County office hours